ablaberge/demultiplex/Assignment-the-first/Answers.md

         - Whether or not the algo ran successfully (don't print other output if it failed)
         - Number of read pairs in each category (paired, index hopped, and undetermined)
-        - How many times each index was swapped
+        - How many times a pair of indicies were matched

 5. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).